 The cost of the saltwater pool maintenance depends on many factors such as the size of the pool, location and quality of equipment.

-You must replace the cell one in 5 years.
+A good quality salt cell chlorinator should last up to 5 years if maintained well.
 Also, you need to keep your water balanced and in the case of a salt water pool, you need fewer chemicals to maintain the water balance, which helps to reduce the cost compared to a chlorine pool.

 Salt water is softer on the skin compared to a chlorinated pool.
 And, if you maintain the pool properly, you can prevent itchy skin and also, salt water pools don’t cause problems such as red eyes.